Pearson-Higher-Ed/alerts/README.md

 Shoot for 100% code coverage.

 #### Translations

+It is expected that applications will pass in translated text for dynamic content.

 For text inherent to the component (e.g. button text or input placeholder), add JSON translations for each supported locale to the translations folder.